Archive for the 'web' Category

 An Overview of the Boa Web Server

-OS News: An Overview of the Boa Web Server: Boa is a single-tasking HTTP server.
+Boa is a single-tasking HTTP server.
 Boa does not fork a copy of itself or spawn a thread to handle each incoming connection, but rather internally multiplexes the connections.
 Boa only forks for CGI programs, automatic directory generation, and automatic file gunzipping, each of which must be a separate process.